pyodide/pyodide/docs/usage/quickstart.md

 You can also access from JavaScript all functions and variables defined in Python using the {any}`pyodide.globals`) object.

 For example, if you initialize the variable `x = numpy.ones([3,3])` in Python, you can access it from JavaScript in your browser's developer console as follows: `pyodide.globals.x`.
 The same goes for functions and imports.
-See {ref}`type_conversions` for more details.
+See {ref}`type-translations` for more details.

 You can try it yourself in the browser console:
 ```js